mthl/guix-artwork/website/drafts/grafts-continued.md

 # Dynamic dependencies of all shapes

 We have seen how Guix deals with dynamic dependencies.
-Nix supports a similar but limited form of dynamic dependencies (contrary to what _Build Systems à la Carte_ says) through the `import` primitive of the Nix language, [which can take the result of a derivation build](https://github.com/NixOS/nix/blob/master/src/libexpr/primops.cc#L74);
+Nix supports a similar but limited form of dynamic dependencies through the `import` primitive of the
+Nix language, [which can take the result of a derivation build](https://github.com/NixOS/nix/blob/master/src/libexpr/primops.cc#L74);
 it does not attempt to gather the resulting `buildPaths` calls.